vasu018/MMLite-MME-LB-FW-Microservices/README.md

 # Microservices-based cellular core architecture for LTE MME

-For Documentation please refer to the Docs Folder.
+For Documentation please refer to the [Docs] Folder.

-[openNetVM][onvm]-based architecture with Shared CPUs for cellular core.
+openNetVM-based architecture with Shared CPUs for cellular core.

 Note:
 [version 1] This is an **EXPERIMENTAL** version of OpenNetVM, which is customized to build functionally decompoed microservives specific to MME in this module, load-balancer, forwarders and other required components.